Programming for the 2016-2017 Year

 January 26, 2017: 2:00 p.m.
 OUR ANTIQUES ROAD SHOW, home of member Kathy Kraus.
 Members will share their treasures, collectibles and favorite antique items with others.

 February 23, 2017: 7 p.m.
 BLACK HISTORY MONTH PROGRAM, Second Baptist Church, 451 Bronson St., Medina.

 March 23, 2017: 5:00 p.m., OUR WEDDING DRESSES THROUGH HISTORY, St Matthew Lutheran Church, 400 N. Broadway St., Medina.
 Memorabilia, photos, stories and dresses from members and members’ parents.

-May 18, 2017: ANNUAL DINNER MEETING, 5:00 p.m., Rose Hill Restaurant.
-Annual Scholarships to be awarded; program – “Children as Songwriters” with Thomas Sigel.
+May 18, 2017: ANNUAL DINNER MEETING, 5:00 p.m.
+Officers and Committee chairs reported on events of the past year; officers were elected; annual Non-traditional Women Students Scholarships were awarded; program – “Children as Songwriters” with Thomas Sigel.